Ending pregnancy with medicinesAbortion pill

 - It feels more natural, like a miscarriage.

 - It is less invasive than an in-clinic abortion.

 Medicines can be used to end an early pregnancy.
 In many cases, the first day of your last period has to be less than 9 weeks ago.
 If you are over 9 weeks pregnant, you can have an in-clinic abortion.
-Some clinics will go beyond 9 weeks for a medication abortion.
+Some clinics will go beyond 9 weeks for a medicine abortion.

 Be very certain that you want to end your pregnancy.
-It is not safe to stop the medications once you have started taking them.
+It is not safe to stop the medicines once you have started taking them.
 Doing so creates a very high risk for severe birth defects.

 Who Should Not Have a Medical Abortion

 You should NOT have a medicine abortion if you:

 - Are over 9 weeks pregnant (time since the start of your last period).

 - Have a blood clotting disorder or adrenal failure.

 - Have an IUD.
 It must be removed first.